BrandonSCorry/democracy_for_sale/README.md

-# voter info group project
+# Voter info group project

 A web app allowing users to search for their federal congressional representatives across the entire U.S using Google Civic Info API